 Subsidies are government payments to domestic producers and are aimed to provide the producer an extra-cash so that they can produce goods at low manufacturing costs and access foreign markets.
 The subsidies can be in the form of cash payments, low-to-no-interest loans, tax breaks, and government ownership of common stock in domestic companies.

 These may be imposed by governments seeking to establish a manufacturing requirement in which the part of the product must be made domestically.
 Local content requirements are intended to decrease imports and occur, generally, when the major part of the product manufactured is made locally.

 - Administrative Trade Policies

-These consist of bureaucratic rules, laws and regulations with administrative requirements, and paperwork to be completed.
+These consist of bureaucratic rules, laws, and regulations with administrative requirements, and paperwork to be completed.
 These barriers can be either formal or informal.
-Formal barrier come in the form of onerous rules, regulations and are designed to create serious difficulties for an importer of goods or commodities into a particular nation.
-On the other hand, informal barriers include the inspection of every product, good and commodity entering a nation.
+Formal barriers come in the form of onerous rules, regulations and are designed to create serious difficulties for an importer of goods or commodities into a particular nation.
+On the other hand, informal barriers include the inspection of every product, goods, and commodity entering a nation.

 - Antidumping Policies

 Antidumping policies include regulations prohibiting the sale of goods, products, or commodities below fair market value and are used to prevent the selling of goods in a foreign market at a price far below the production cost in order to gain a substantial share of that nation’s market.

 Exchange rate controls can be used to increase the opportunity of the producer, whether in developed or developing countries, to sell its product and goods in foreign markets.
 This can be done by selling one’s product cheaper abroad and lowering the value of its currency in the foreign exchange markets.